ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 1. Open the [button label="Elasticsearch (Limited)"](tab-1) Instruqt tab
 2. Close the open log record flyout
 3. Run the search query again
-4. Open a log record
+4. Open the first log record by clicking on the double arrow icon under `Actions`
-5. Note that `client.ip` doesn't exist, but `body.text` now does!
+5. Note that `client.ip` field is not accessible, but `body.text` is!

 # Limiting retention